Our Mission is to contribute to the health and well-being of the Seniors in the Greater Sedona area.

-We have over 85 dedicated and caring volunteers who help us with our meal programs, fundraising activities, mailings, TeleCare program and events.
+We have over 85 dedicated and caring volunteers who help us with our meal programs, fundraising activities, mailings, and events.

 What We Do:

 Meals on Wheels: Meals are delivered in Sedona and the Village of Oak Creek Monday through Friday between 11:00 a.m. and 1:00 p.m.
 In addition to the Friday meal, all clients are eligible for an optional bag of breakfast foods delivered to assist with nutrition over the weekend.
 Meals on Wheels is neither a charity nor a welfare program but a way to assist those who are unable to shop and/or cook for themselves.
 Meals are paid by donations, fundraising, government funding, and client contributions.
 Income does not determine eligibility and referrals are not required for service.

 Community Lunch: We invite all members of the community to join us in our dining room for a delicious hot meal.
 Enjoy the friendly atmosphere, meet and make new friends.
-Lunch is served promptly at noon, Monday through Friday.
-A suggested contribution of $5.00 is appreciated.
+Lunch is served promptly at noon, Monday through Friday, reservations are required.
+A suggested contribution of $5.00 for those 60 and older is appreciated, (59 and under is a $7.00 required payment).
 All ages are welcome.

 Grief Support: Life After Loss is a support group for those who have suffered a loss, sponsored by the Sedona Community Center and Hospice Compassus.
 Meetings are held once a week in a quiet private setting at the Center and is non-denominational.

 Educational and Fitness Programs: A wide range of fitness classes are offered as well as art classes.
 Programs may vary throughout the year.
 Please see the Classes and Gatherings tab above for a current description and schedule.

 Facility Rental and On-Site Catering: We have two great rooms as well as an outdoor patio, rotunda and barbecue pit available for your meeting or special occasion.
 Our award winning kitchen will work with you to create the perfect menu for your event.
-Please call Kristen at 928-282-2834 for more information or to schedule an appointment.
+Please call 928-282-2834 for more information or to schedule an appointment.